marcgreen/semantic-joplin/similar-notes/src/notes.md

   }
 ```

-### arch thoughts

-- have button in plugin settings to train the model on all nodes
-- on note view, query the model for top 10 similar notes
-  - check if model already trained, and show msg to user if not to train it
-- when note changed, remove old note from model, and add new note
-  - how slow might this be?

 ## tfjs notes

 tfjs has 'universal sentence encoder' LITE (converted to tsjs GraphModel), which is based on Transformer arch with 8k word piece vocab. wonder if this implies worse performance compared to top2vec's USE impl.